Kanban – simpleshow explains agile methods — Transcript

 Frequently Asked Questions

-What is the primary purpose of Kanban as explained in the video?
+What is the main purpose of using a Kanban board?

-How does Kanban help identify bottlenecks in a workflow?
+How does Kanban help manage work in progress?

-What role do team members play in the Kanban process?
+What role do team members play in Kanban?

 Get More with the Söz AI App